 Labelling is the most versatile way to apply information onto outer cartons.
 Labels offer great flexibility as they can be applied from almost any angle – even around corners.
 They are also ideal for uneven surfaces, such as corrugated cards.

 Excellent print quality can be easily achieved with thermal transfer printers, achieving high quality print legibility which is crucial for most retailers as it must comply with the barcoding standard.

 Direct printing – Seiko large area printers

-If printing a white surface, you can achieve the same result as you would on a label.
+If directly printing onto a white surface, you can achieve the same result as you would on a label with a large area printer.
 When printing onto a brown box, the lower contrast between black and brown lowers the grade of barcode, but it is still fully compliant.

-The RF Case feeder has been designed to handle boxes in their flat form.
-It’s twin conveyor design allows for the easy separation of boxes onto the conveyor, so they can be individually printed or labelled, ready for operatior removal.
+The RF Case feeding system has been designed to handle boxes off-line in their flat form.
+Its twin conveyor design allows for the easy separation of boxes onto the conveyor, so they can be individually printed or labelled, ready for operator removal.